phalcon/blog/_posts/2020-02-15-phalcon-v4-0-4-released.md

 We have also started refactoring all our database related tests, with a goal to run all of them on each RDBMs that we support.
 At the moment we only have MySQL and Sqlite enabled but Postgresql will be added soon.
 A new testing suite (`database`) was created just for that.

 Finally, we worked a bit more on [v4.1](https://github.com/phalcon/cphalcon/blob/4.1.x/CHANGELOG-4.1.md), adding more components as per our roadmap.
 These components include more HTML helpers under `Phalcon\Html\Helper`, HTTP/2 preload support from Volt as well as a new `Connection` class which is the first step for our Data Mapper implementation coming in later versions of v4.
+The bulk of the work being done in v4.1 comes from the [NFR list](https://docs.phalcon.io/4.0/en/new-feature-request-list) that the community has voted on.

 Huge thanks to our contributors that reported issues, offered input as well as submitted pull requests with additions and corrections!